Pippa Middleton: Six Things To Know About Kate Middleton’s Sister’s Wedding

 Kate Middleton To Be Nanny

 Kate Middleton has reportedly offered to be the nanny.
 She will keep a watch on not only Prince George and Princess Charlotte but also other children on the wedding day.
-The Sun reported, quoting a friend, that Duchess of Cambridge did not want to overshadow her sister, so she was thinking of babysitting all the children.
+The Sun reported, quoting a friend, that the Duchess of Cambridge did not want to overshadow her sister, so she was thinking of babysitting all the children.

 Will Prince Harry Bring Meghan Markle As His Plus One?